bmcilhenny/chylingo/README.md

 - I love enterainment.
 Animation, comedy, drama, fiction.
 I love the power of emotion, the way people's moods can change in an instant because of the right combination of color, sound and words.

-- I also love politics.I studied economics at university as well as asian studies.
+- I also love politics.
+I studied economics at university as well as asian studies.
 I loved the intersection of politics and economics because it is the closest thing one can get to predicting the future.
 Also, I enjoy being informed and learning from others so when it comes a time where politics is brought up in conversation I can hopefully supply some value to the discussion.

 Sitting in front of the tube one evening going through some Chinese lessons on an app similar to the language learning app